sekthor/dnd-hugo/README.md

 ## Features

-- Automatic Campaign Pages
-    - extentable with custom content in respective `_index.md`
-    - automatic list of PCs
+- Content types
-    - automatic list of NPCs
+  - **Campaign Pages** with automatically generated list of appearing characters and NPCs and a list of the campaigns sessions.
-    - automatic list of sessions
-- Session pages for detailed session recaps
+  - **Session pages** for detailed session recaps.
-    - campaign
-    - date
-- Character pages
-    - characterType (pc / npc)
-    - class
-    - race
-    - campaign
-- Spell pages
+  - **Character pages** for character descriptions as well as race, class, aligments, ...
+  - **Spell pages** describing spells the characters can use.
+- Fonts for languages (dwarfish, elvish, draconic, abyssal)

 ## Installation